elmahio/documentation/docs/managing-environments.md

+---
+title: Managing Environments
+description: Environments is a grouping feature on elmah.io that will help you group similar logs together.
+Learn how to create custom ones and assign logs.
+---

 # Managing Environments

-Environments is a grouping feature on the elmah.io that will help you group similar logs together.
+Environments is a grouping feature on elmah.io that will help you group similar logs together.
 By default you will have four environments in your organization: Development, Test, Staging, and Production.
 While this is the default view, additional environments can be added or environments named differently.
-The names doesn't need to match environments if you prefer a different naming scheme.
+The names don't need to match environments if you prefer a different naming scheme.
 Other ways to use environments would be to group logs by customers, departments, or servers.

 When creating a new log from the [dashboard](https://app.elmah.io/dashboard/), you can pick an environment in the dropdown: